Zeit-Labs/XBlock/docs/xblock-tutorial/anatomy/index.rst

 track of vote totals.

-For information about making the XBlock that you created function like the example Thumbs XBlocK, see :ref:`Customize Your XBlock`.
+For information about making the XBlock that you created function like the example Thumbs XBlock, see :ref:`Customize Your XBlock`.

 .. toctree::
    :maxdepth: 2